ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/security_checklist.md

 - Avoid exposing servers on the open internet when not strictly required.
 - Ensure any servers, services, ports and virtual hosts that were opened for testing purposes are shut down before going live.
+- Ensure file system permissions are set up in such a way that the web server or PHP user can't access files they shouldn't be able to read.
-- Secure the database with a good password, keys, firewall, etc. Ensure that the database user used by the web app only has access to do the operations needed by [[= product_name =]].
-The Data Definition Language (DDL) commands (create, alter, drop, truncate, comment) are not needed for running[[= product_name =]], only for installing and upgrading it.
-If the web app user does not have these rights, then that reduces the damage that can be done if there is a security breach.
+- Secure the database with a good password, keys, firewall, etc.
+Optionally, ensure that the database user used by the web app only has permissions to do the operations needed by [[= product_name =]].
+The Data Definition Language (DDL) commands (create, alter, drop, truncate, comment) are only needed for installing and upgrading [[= product_name =]], and not for running it.
+Not granting these rights to web app users reduces the damage that can result from a security breach.

+Those steps aren't needed when using [[= product_name_cloud =]], where the provider handles them.

 ### Security headers